fyqIT/first/readme.txt

-this is for git beginners
+this is for git beginnes
+this is my 1st change